bradpotts/phc-titleseo/README.md

 	<%= yield(:phc_title) %>

-#### Add Titles Tags to your Page
+#### Add Subtitles/Title Tags to your Page
-Add the code below in your views for page taglines/subtitles (can also be added unlimited number of times).
+Add the code below in your views whenever page subtitles are required (can also be used unlimited number of times).

 	<%= yield(:phc_title_tagline) %>